DtxdF/AppJail/README.md

 #### Description

-Use `appjail config` to edit the current template.
+Use `appjail-config` to edit the current template.

 #### Examples